iagoleal/iagoleal.github.io/content/posts/cuts.md

 [Linear Program](https://en.wikipedia.org/wiki/Linear_programming),
 which is the among the easiest kinds of problems to optimize.
-So if $f$ is some complicated convex function, but you already have a good approximation by cuts to it, you can minimize it instead and get an approximation for the optimum.
+So if $f$ is some complicated convex function, but you already have a good approximation by cuts for it, you can minimize it instead and get an approximation for the optimum.

 $$